-In of April 2012, clinical data from the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients.
+In April 2012, clinical data from the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients.
 The average sweat reduction was 82%.
 Patients rated their satisfaction with the treatment at 90%.

 Carolyn Jacob, MD wrote the following in an article published in the March 2013 edition of peer-reviewed Seminars in Cutaneous Medicine and Surgery:

 "The treatment of primary axillary hyperhidrosis can be rewarding using noninvasive microwave technology.
 Because the microwaves preferentially target the region of skin where the sweat glands reside, leading to localized thermolysis of the sweat glands, patients can now benefit from permanent targeted sweat reduction.
 The microwave treatment has been shown to be safe and effective in >6000 procedures to date."

 miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific area where sweat glands are located, resulting in thermolysis (decomposition by heat) of the sweat glands.
 While the sweat glands are being eliminated through electromagnetic technology, the top layers of the skin are simultaneously cooled and protected.
 Sweat glands are not believed to grow back after treatment so the effect can be seen almost immediately and results are lasting.
 Some patients may only need one treatment but, for best results, two procedures spaced three months apart are recommended (occasionally a third treatment may be required.)

-While Miramar Labs is the first company to gain FDA clearance to use electromagnetic energy to combat excessive sweating through eliminating or damaging sweat glands, the technology has been used safely in other areas of medicine for years.
+While Miramar Labs is the first company to gain FDA clearance to use electromagnetic energy to combat excessive sweating (by eliminating or damaging sweat glands), the technology has been used safely in other areas of medicine for years.
 Established medical uses of electromagnetic energy include applications for cardiology, cosmetics, general surgery, urology, and oncology.